Azure/pcs-simulation-webui/src/store/README.md

 export const reducer = redux.getReducer();
 ```

-To dispatch a reducer action, you use the object stored in the `redux` contant
+To dispatch a reducer action, you use the object stored in the `redux` constant
 to access the action creator.

 ```